bonusly/un-handbook/README.md

 * Take occasional 3-day weekends.
 * Go away on a longer (week+) vacation where you fully disconnect from work.

-Bonusly also observes the following holidays: New Year, Martin Luther King, Jr. Day, George Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving and Christmas.
+Bonusly also observes the following holidays: New Year's Day, Martin Luther King Jr. Day, George Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving and Christmas.

 ### Parental Leave
 One important policy that many early-stage startups ignore is parental leave.
 We believe that having a great parental leave plan is critical to attracting and retaining top talent who are parents or want to become parents.
 Parental leave is for any kind of parent, mother or father, by birth, adoption, or surrogacy.

-We offer 4 weeks paid parental leave.
+We offer 6 weeks paid parental leave, to be taken anytime during your child's first 6 months with you.
 This is less than we would like, so as we grow we will increase the amount of paid leave.
 When the company hits certain revenue benchmarks, the # of paid weeks parental leave will increase thus:
- * $1.5MM ARR: 6 weeks
+ * $1.5MM ARR: 9 weeks
- * $3MM ARR: 8 weeks
- * $4.5MM ARR: 10 weeks
- * $6MM ARR: 12 weeks
+ * $3MM ARR: 12 weeks

 ## Benefits
 ### Health/Dental/Vision Insurance